UPMC health care workers vaccinated against COVID-19

 “These fundamental interventions will work together with vaccines and advanced treatment options to bring an end to the pandemic,” Hilfiger said.

 The vaccination is not available from UPMC for the public yet, Tyler Wagner, manager of public relations for UPMC Williamsport, said.
-Staff can voluntarily receive the vaccine and will go through a screening process prior to receiving the vaccine.
+Staff who choose to receive the vaccine will go through a screening process prior to receiving the vaccine.

 The vaccines are stored frozen, on dry ice and prior to being used, they are thawed in a pharmaceutical refrigerator.
 The thawed vaccines are then diluted by staff before being administered.
 Wagner said a trained vaccinator administers the vaccine to a staff member via a needle in their upper arm.
 They are monitored for 15 minutes for any side effects.